def-codes/the-better-thing/src/meld-demo/hashtags.md

 Claims are also values, and they cannot change the semantics of what values say is true about their subjects.

+## Claims and interpretation are symbiotic

+Anything (in MELD, anyway) can be represented as a value, including claims.

+Values as such are limited to value semantics.

+There is no sense in “interpreting” a value.
+You can interpret a statement.

+MELD of course is based on statement-oriented interpretation.

+There is no such thing as a “command”.

+The implied imperative in MELD is to reify the assertions of the model.
+“What would it look and sound like if these things were true?”

+It won't always be possible to simulate a model's assertions.

+But you can see what's in it, since it's a value.
+You can see what things have implementations.
+You *could* know which rules that they had come from, and in turn which named graph (when such are).

+What sort of statement would cause a one-time computation to occur?

+And when would such a thing be preferable to a reactive expression?

+And how would the computation get connected to a representation?

+And how would those things remain unaffected by later assertions?

+And how do you represent the expression?

+Do you give it a name?

+Still, what urges its evaluation?

+Clicks on links could reify their targets, as noted elsewhere.

+(With claims pre-made, though, or made parametrically?)

+Also give me one example of a computation like this that you'd want to see?

+Increment.
+That's an easy one.
+It's available wherever numbers are sold.

+There's all kinds of “things that you can do” with something, even with a value.
+Suggestions can pair the value with operations where it would fit.
+A UI could preemptively make and show some of those results, if it could preview them putatively without claiming their existence.
+That's what p-h does.

+How would you see that monotonically?
+As if the suggestions on the result had produced links to content that you would compute dynamically.
+That a link describing a function application affords you a way to reify it.

+It doesn't have to be a single computation.
+It can be a multi-step process.
+It's just that the process can die.
+For streams, that's being done.

+Note also.

+Elements contain attribute dictionaries.

+Could you match on attributes of elements?
+Well, you can do that in CSS.

+But reifying attributes isn't our mission.
+Attributes are invisible by design.
+And we have DOM inspector for that level.
+Still, if you datafy the thing (the dom tree), you can see the attributes for what they are (a dictionary).

 ## Representations can linger long after the death of its main process

+See “processes die”

 ## Things-in-themslves - the inherent authority of supertypes